AutodeskGames/stingray-docs/source/stingray_help/building_levels/terrain_tool/create_terrain.md

     <dl>

     <dt>**Size**</dt>
-    <dd>Determines how large the terrain appears in the level, measured in meters.</dd>
+    <dd>Determines how large the terrain appears in the level, measured in meters.
+The maximum size allowed is 16000 x 16000 in meters.</dd>

     <dt>**Maximum Height**</dt>
     <dd>Determines the maximum height its possible for you to paint.
-This value comes into play later on as you paint to add peaks to the terrain.</dt>
+This value comes into play later on as you paint to add peaks to the terrain.
+The maximum height allowed is 10000 meters.</dt>

     <dt>**Height Map Resolution**</dt>
     <dd>Alters the actual resolution of the backing textures for the height and material map.
 This affects the level of detail at which you can paint.</dd>